cedmax/advent-of-code/2018/17/Readme.md

 ....#.....#...
 ....#######...
 </code></pre>
-<p>Two squares of water can&apos;t occupy the same location.
+<p>Two squares of water can't occupy the same location.
 If another five squares of water are created, they will settle on the first five, filling the clay reservoir a little more:</p>
 <pre><code>......+.......
 ......|.....#.
 .#..#.|.....#.